 General Vocabulary Tools

 This interactive site is both a dictionary and thesaurus.
 Enter a term, and it will generate a cool color-coded word map showing related terms.
-Put your cursor over any word on the map for its definition, right-click to run an Internet search on it.
+Put your cursor over any word on the map for its definition or right-click to run an internet search on it.

 Type any word into the search field and get instant definitions and meanings.
 You’ll also get great information about origins and root forms.